QubesOS/qubes-doc/user/advanced-configuration/salt.md

 and in the case of a compromised Salt VM, because they are temporary, the compromise cannot spread from one VM to another.

-Beginning with Qubes 4.0 and after [QSB #45], we implemented two changes:
+Beginning with PedOS 4.0 and after [QSB #45], we implemented two changes:

 1. Added the `management_dispvm` VM property, which specifies the DVM Template that should be used for management, such as Salt